awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

    aws guardduty accept-invitation --detector-id 12abc34d567e8fa901bc2d34e56789f0 --master-id 012345678901 --invitation-id 84b097800250d17d1872b34c4daadcf5
    ```

+## Enable GuardDuty in Multiple Accounts Simultaneously<a name="guardduty_become_multiple"></a>

+Use either of the methods below to enable GuardDuty in multiple accounts at the same time:

-## Enable GuardDuty in Multiple Accounts Simultaneously<a name="guardduty_become_scripts"></a>
+### Use Python Scripts to Enable GuardDuty in Multiple Accounts Simultaneously<a name="guardduty_become_scripts"></a>

-To enable GuardDuty in multiple accounts at the same time, you can run enableguardduty\.py and disableguardduty\.py, which you can download from the following page: [https://github\.com/aws\-samples/amazon\-guardduty\-multiaccount\-scripts](https://github.com/aws-samples/amazon-guardduty-multiaccount-scripts)\.
+You can run `enableguardduty.py` and `disableguardduty.py`, which you can download from the following page: [https://github\.com/aws\-samples/amazon\-guardduty\-multiaccount\-scripts](https://github.com/aws-samples/amazon-guardduty-multiaccount-scripts)\.

 enableguardduty\.py enables GuardDuty, sends invitations from the master account and accepts invitations in all member accounts\.
 The result is a master GuardDuty account that contains all security findings for all member accounts\.
 Since GuardDuty is regionally isolated, findings for each member account roll up to the corresponding region in the master account\.
 For example, the us\-east\-1 region in your GuardDuty master account contains the security findings for all us\-east\-1 findings from all associated member accounts\.